NoxiousKarn/Showerthoughts/README.md

 NOTE: All other phrases used by pwnagothi will still display as normal, but waiting...(x Sec) etc... is replaced with a call to read a modified copy of the official r/showerthoughts rss feed.
-It is modified by a python program that only saves valid headlines to an rss file called shortshowerthoughts.rss This means your list of phrases will grow every time a valid (Less then 68 characters long) headline is posted but only call a phrase during a normally dull phrase that takes some time to complete.
+It is modified by a python program that only saves valid headlines to an rss file called shortshowerthoughts.rss This means once you have some healines you wont need internet for them to display and your list of phrases will grow every time a valid (Less then 68 characters long) headline is posted.

 To do the modification, follow the instructions in the configuration section.